Test-Time Adaptation in Point Clouds: Leveraging Sampling Variation with Weight Averaging: Experiments

 \subsection{Implementation Details}

-During the TTA phase, we utilized multiple backbones -- Point-MAE, PointNet, and DGCNN -- as the source models, each independently trained on its corresponding clean dataset to evaluate the robustness of our method.
+During the TTA phase, we utilized multiple backbones, Point-MAE, PointNet, and DGCNN, as the source models.
+Each one is independently trained on its corresponding clean dataset to evaluate the robustness of our method.
 Pretrained backbones were adapted using our proposed approach.
 For all backbones, we used the AdamW optimizer with a learning rate of 0.001, consistent with the base learning rate of the TENT algorithm.
-All the settings and hyperparameters are provided in the Supplementary Material.
+Detailed information on the settings and hyperparameters are provided in the Supplementary Material.
+Additionally, \textbf{Resource Overhead -- Time} and \textbf{Resource Overhead -- Memory} related to our method are discussed in detail in the Supplementary Material.

 For the Transformer-based Point-MAE backbone, we explored two distinct adaptation strategies.
 In the first approach, only the \gls{bn} layers were adapted, following the standard TENT adaptation approach.
 In the second approach, we adapted both \gls{ln} and \acrfull{bn} layers.
 This configuration was then compared with the TENT algorithm, which similarly adapts both \gls{ln} and \gls{bn} layers.
-The results of both approaches are compared in detail in the Ablation Study section.
+The results of both approaches are compared in detail in the Supplementary Material.

 We only adapted the \gls{bn} layers for the non-transformer-based PointNet and DGCNN backbones since these architectures do not \gls{ln} layers.
 The input point cloud size was set to 1024 points for all experiments.
-All experiments were conducted using a single NVIDIA A6000 GPU, ensuring consistency across the various configurations tested.
+All experiments were conducted using a single NVIDIA A6000 GPU, ensuring consistency across all tested configurations.

-\mypar{Resource Overhead -- Time.} Our method builds on the TENT algorithm but extends it by introducing multiple sampling variations \( \mathcal{P}_v \) during \gls{tta}.
-While there may be concerns about potential resource overhead, particularly regarding execution time, our method is designed to run in parallel for all \( \mathcal{P}_v \).
-This parallelization allows the model to adapt independently for each variation, significantly reducing time costs compared to a sequential approach.
-The comparison between parallel and sequential adaptations is detailed in the Supplementary Material section.
-To quantify the computational cost, we evaluated our method on the PointNet backbone, comparing it directly with TENT.
-Using $N^V = 6$, the average adaptation time for TENT is approximately \textbf{21 ms}, whereas our method required around \textbf{26 ms}.
-This marginal difference indicates that the parallelization ensures minimal resource overhead, making our approach highly efficient even with multiple sampling variations.

-\mypar{Resource Overhead -- Memory} Given that our method adapts only the learnable parameters of the normalization layers, keeping the other weights frozen and shared, it involves a limited number of parameters in the adaptation process.
-For instance, in the PointNet backbone, there are approximately 3,500,000 parameters, and we adapt only around 12,000 parameters, which constitutes \textbf{0.3}\% of all parameters.
-Consequently, when using $N^V = 6$, the memory resource overhead is approximately \textbf{1.8}\% of the whole backbone, which is neglectable.